Vehicle Hit By Overnight Gunfire On Quiet Bergen County Street, Police Seek Shooter

-An unoccupied vehicle parked on a Waldwick street was struck by gunfire overnight, authorities said Wednesday.
+PREVIOUS STORY: It was too soon to pinpoint the possible motivation of a shooter who fired several times at an unoccupied vehicle parked in a Waldwick resident's driveway before dawn Wednesday, authorities said.

+Forensics investigators from the Bergen County Sheriff's Bureau of Criminal Identification collected no fewer than seven shell casings near the Lexus GX 460 struck on Grove Street.

-Several 911 reports of "loud bangs and/or gunshots" in the vicinity of Dora and Grove streets brought borough police shortly after 3:30 a.m.
+Several 911 reports of "loud bangs and/or gunshots" brought borough officers shortly after 3:30 a.m.
 Nov.
 30, Chief Mark F. Messner said.

-They found a vehicle struck multiple times by gunfire on Grove Street just off the corner of Center Street.
+They found the SUV struck multiple times by gunfire just off the corner of Center Street, the chief said.

 The street was temporarily closed off while forensics experts with the Bergen County Sheriff's Bureau of Criminal Identification collected evidence.

-Note: UPDATE: Ring video from a home in Waldwick apparently shows the person suspected of peppering a vehicle parked in a residential driveway up the block with several gunshots before dawn Wednesday.